filodb/FiloDB/README.md

 Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.
 If you don't specify a partitioning column, then you have to make sure your sort keys are all unique.

+### FiloDB Data Modelling and Performance Considerations

+**Choosing a Partition Key**.

+- If there are too few partitions, then FiloDB will not be able to distribute and parallelize reads.
+- If the numer of rows in each partition is too few, then the storage will not be efficient.
+- If the partition key is time based, there may be a hotspot in the cluster as recent data is all written into the same set of replicas, and likewise for read patterns as well.

+**Segment Key and Chunk Size**.

+Within each partition, data is delineated by *segments*, which consists of non-overlapping ranges of sort keys.
+Within each segment, successive flushes of the MemTable writes data in *chunks*.
+The segmentation is key to sorting and filtering data by sort key, and the chunk size (which depends on segmentation) also affects performance.
+The smaller the chunk size, the higher the overhead of scanning data becomes.

+Segmentation and chunk size distribution may be checked by the CLI `analyze` command.
+In addition, the following configuration affects segmentation and chunk size:
+* `memtable.max-rows-per-table`, `memtable.flush-trigger-rows` affects how many rows are kept in the MemTable at a time, and this along with how many partitions are in the MemTable directly leads to the chunk size upon flushing.
+* `segment_size` option when creating a dataset determines the segment size.
+For Long, Int, and Double sort keys, the segment size is the rounding factor.
+For example, if Long sort key is used and they represent milliseconds, a segment size of 10000 means that data will be segmented into 10 second intervals.
+For String sort keys, the segment size is the number of characters at the start of a string that creates the segment key.
+Experimentation along with running `filo-cli analyze` is recommended to come up with a good number.
+* `chunk_size` option when creating a dataset caps the size of a single chunk.

 ### Example FiloDB Schema for machine metrics

 This is one way I would recommend setting things up to take advantage of FiloDB.